We envision a resilient world dependent on the thoughtful cultivation of plants

 Growing for Biodiversity

-Ecologically focused gardens that support food webs and pollinators by including native and keystone plants with minimal or no traditional lawn, low water use, and functional planting.
+Ecologically focused gardens that support food webs and pollinators by including native and keystone plants with minimal or no traditional lawn, low water use, and functional planting, while minimizing impacts of artificial light.

 Drought and Fire Resilience